srikrishp/F1-project-championship/README.md

 # F1 Project Championship

-Welcome to the **F1 Project Championship**, a **mini-project developed by college students** to explore the exciting world of Formula 1 racing!
+Welcome to the **F1 Project Championship**, a **mini-project developed by me and my friend of college** to explore the exciting world of Formula 1 racing!
 This project was created as a collaborative effort by:

 1. **Sruthi** – Frontend development, project setup, and overall coordination.
 2. **Karuna** – UI design, data handling, and component development.